They have your information because you gave it to them, or to someone who you (usually unknowingly) gave permission to share it with third parties.

 Yes, you can remove the information yourself, however the websites that expose your information make it difficult to do so.
 The process can be very time consuming and different sites require different methods for opting out.

 Try it for yourself.
-After using your favorite search engine (like Google or Bing) to locate information about you online, work on having it removed to see the difficulties you encounter.
+After using your favorite search engine (like Google or Bing, however we prefer DuckDuckGo.com or StartPage.com since they help protect your privacy) to locate information about you online, work on having it removed to see the difficulties you encounter.

 Even if you take the time to remove all the information you can find, there is a strong possibility you will miss a large number of data aggregators (companies that buy and sell personally identifiable information).
 Missing even just one or two websites would likely lead to your information being exposed to numerous websites again because the remaining websites will have sold your data again.